 Choose what’s the simple, straightforward, and easy-to-remember URL structure in your opinion.

 The third post permalink is clear and easy to understand from a person’s and the search engine bot’s perspective.

 When structuring post permalinks, make sure search engines meet your primary keyword.

 What’s the last time you waited a long time to view a web page online?
 And when did you visit that forever-loading web page again?

 No one likes any web page that takes a lot of time to load, even Google.
-That’s why Google has clearly stated in the official Google webmaster central blog that they start utilizing page loading speed as a Google ranking factor.
+That’s why Google has clearly stated officially that they utilize page loading speed as a Google ranking factor.